 GEORGE NAUMANNGeorge was born in the Bronx, NY, raised on Long Island, and educated at SUNY, Western Connecticut State University, Penn State and The University of Wisconsin.
 A veteran science teacher with a BS and MS, he has developed instructional materials on the secondary and college levels and for the private sector as well.
 An opera singer and photographer, George enjoys eclectic interests and problem solving.
 Click here for student comments.

 ASYA TAKKENAsya has a B.A. in math from Harvard and a PhD in statistics from Stanford.
 She worked as a statistician in internet advertising, microelectronics and finance.
-Asya is currently taking a break from the corporate world and is raising her two young children.
+Asya is currently taking a break from the corporate world and is raising her two children.
 She enjoys outdoor activities, reading and classical music.
 Click here for student comments.

 LISA TOLLIVERLisa (A.B.
 Harvard, M.B.A. and post-grad Columbia) is a principal at a professional services firm, 360 Meridan, LLC.
 She also teaches undergraduate and graduate level courses, lectures to professional, academic and community groups, and hosts several radio programs.
 Click here for student comments.

-LAUREN TUREKLauren completed her undergraduate work at Vassar College, graduating in May 2005 with Departmental Honors and a BA in History, with a minor in Music Composition.
-She is currently a graduate student at New York University, working towards her MA in Museum Studies.
+LAUREN TUREKLauren completed her undergraduate work at Vassar College, with Departmental Honors and a BA in History, with a minor in Music Composition.
+She is a graduate student at New York University, working towards her MA in Museum Studies.
 Lauren intends to pursue a second MA in history as well, and hopes to find employment in the museum field after completing her studies.
 Additionally, Lauren plays the oboe, English horn, guitar, bass guitar, and drums, and enjoys performing and composing music.
-Lauren's first tutoring experiences grew out of her love for music, and, since 2000, she has taught several fantastic oboe students.
+Lauren's first tutoring experiences grew out of her love for music, and, since she has taught several fantastic oboe students.
 She also tutored writing skills to her peers at Vassar;and absolutely loves editing essays.
 Lauren's favorite part of tutoring is that "Aha!" moment that her students have when they succeed in understanding a difficult concept, as well as the pleasure that comes from observing their ever-increasing confidence and excitement for the subject matter."
 Click here for student comments.